Fixes for the SSL/TLS handshake failed error for both internet users and site owners

-This used to be a problem with WWW and non-WWW versions of websites, but that’s generally been mitigated by the Certificate Authority community allowing one to be listed as a SAN free of charge.
-This issue can usually be fixed by re-issuing the certificate or sometimes by using a Wildcard certificate.
+This used to be a problem with WWW and non-WWW versions of websites.
+However, this issue has largely been mitigated by the certificate authority community allowing one to be listed as a SAN (subject alternative name) domain free of charge.
+This issue can usually be fixed by re-issuing the certificate or sometimes by using a wildcard certificate.

 Incorrect Certificate Chain

-We went in-depth on certificate chains, roots and intermediate certificates a few months ago, but here’s the quick version.
-The trust model in SSL/TLS and PKI in general relies on meticulously-curated root programs, which are collections of trusted CA root certificates that literally live on a computer system.
+We went in-depth on certificate chains, roots and intermediate certificates in a previous article, but here’s the quick version.
+The trust model in SSL/TLS and PKI in general relies on meticulously-curated root programs.
+These are collections of trusted CA root certificates that literally live on a computer system.

-These CA roots are invaluable, so much so that rather than risk issuing directly off of them, Certificate Authorities spin up intermediate roots and sign SSL/TLS leaf (end-user) certificates with those intermediates.
+These CA roots are invaluable — so much so that rather than risk issuing directly from them, certificate authorities spin up intermediate roots and sign SSL/TLS leaf (end-user) certificates with those intermediates.
 Here’s where the chain starts to come in.
-The Root CA certificate is used to digitally sign the intermediate roots, those intermediates are used to sign other intermediates or end-user, leaf SSL/TLS certificates.
+The Root CA certificate is used to digitally sign the intermediate roots.
+Those intermediates are used to sign other intermediates or end-user, leaf SSL/TLS certificates.

 If it can’t do this, the certificate chain is oftentimes incomplete, meaning that the browser couldn’t locate one of the intermediates and the SSL/TLS handshake failed.
 To remedy this, you’re going to need to find and install the missing intermediate certificate.
-Depending on what CA you purchased your certificate from, it should have its intermediates available on its website.
+Depending on which CA you purchased your certificate from, they should have their intermediates available on their website.

-While revocation in the current SSL/TLS ecosystem leaves a lot to be desired, there are still some contexts where a browser will see that a certificate has been revoked and will fail a handshake on that basis.
-More often it’s as a result of an expired certificate.
+While certificate revocation in the current SSL/TLS ecosystem leaves a lot to be desired, there are still some contexts where a browser will see that a certificate has been revoked and will fail a handshake on that basis.
+More often, it’s as a result of an expired certificate.
 SSL/TLS certificates are only valid for a set amount of time.

-Right now max validity for an SSL/TLS certificate is two years (27 months because CAs will let you carry up to three months over from your previous certificate).
-Eventually, it may be as short as six months.
+As of Sept.
+1, 2020, max validity for an SSL/TLS certificate is now one year (398 days to be exact).
 That means you need to be swapping out certificates regularly.
-If you forgot to, that’s probably why the SSL/TLS handshake failed.
+If you forgot to before one expired, that’s probably why the SSL/TLS handshake failed.
 Just get a valid certificate issued and install it — that should solve your problems.

-In the past, Firefox has struggled with this considerably — to the point where 7-8 certificate re-issues will cause significant latency and ten or more can cause the handshake to take upwards of 30 seconds.
+In the past, Firefox has struggled with this considerably — to the point where 7-8 certificate re-issues will cause significant latency, and 10 or more can cause the handshake to take upwards of 30 seconds.

-This is more of an internal issue that exists between devices, but sometimes a client communicating with a Server Name Indication server when it is not SNI-enabled can be why the SSL/TLS handshake failed.
+This is more of an internal issue that exists between devices, but sometimes a client communicating with a server name indication server when it’s not SNI-enabled can be why the SSL/TLS handshake failed.

 The first thing you’ll need to do is identify the host name and the port number of the server in question and make sure it’s SNI-enabled as well as that it’s communicating everything it needs to be.
 Again, this is usually less of a public-facing issue, but it can be the cause from time to time internally.

-A lot of time website owners don’t want to make a change until it creates a problem they can’t ignore.
-While there are a few client-side fixes for the SSL/TLS handshake failed error, it’s generally going to be server-side.
+A lot of the time website owners don’t want to make a change until there’s a problem they can’t ignore.
+While there are a few client-side fixes for the SSL/TLS handshake failed error, it’s generally going to be a server-side issue.

 That means as a regular internet user, your options are limited when it comes to mitigating SSL/TLS handshake errors.
 The best thing to do is to inform the site owner of the problem and wait for them to fix it.
 If they don’t, it might be wise just to stop using the website.
-There are some things you definitely should never do to reach a website:

-- Don’t disable your antivirus, again, whitelist if possible, but keep it updated and on.
+- Don’t disable your antivirus.
+Again, whitelist if possible, but keep it on and updated.